juancarlospaco/nim-bytes2human/README.md

 with precision from Bytes to Yottabytes, and return a human friendly string representation.

 - Works with `--gc:arc`, `--gc:orc`, `--panics:on`, `--experimental:strictFuncs`, C, C++, JavaScript.
 - Uses `system.nim` only, does not import anything from stdlib.
+Good performance.

 # Use